Police officer raped woman then pushed her downstairs, court hears

 Coulter, 36, denies all the charges against him.

-Giving evidence, the witness told the court how Coulter is alleged to have raped her following an angry confrontation after he finished his shift as a police officer.
+Giving evidence, a witness told the court how Coulter is alleged to have raped her following an angry confrontation after he finished his shift as a police officer.

 “It was very bizarre,” she said.
 “His face was shaking, vibrating almost.